viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/README.md

 > [!WARNING]
 >
 > I wasn't able to make the benchmarking app work in Vitis 2024.1 (i.e., in the new Vitis Unified IDE).
 > The IDE raises unnecessary warnings, and the app doesn't work with instructions and data cache enabled.
+> I will test my other Microblaze designs in Vitis Unified IDE 2024.1 and share the observations here.

 > [!IMPORTANT]
 > You need an oscilloscope in order to make use of the app.